delacylab/integrated_evolutionary_learning/README.md

 # ⚙️ Data Preprocessing Pipelines (Optional) #

 In the manuscript "Predicting the onset of internalizing disorders in early adolescence using deep learning optimized with AI" (under review), we proposed a data preprocessing pipeline before performing IEL model fitting.
+This pipeline includes methods that remove variables with too many missing values, partition data for training/testing purposes, winsorize and scale data to avoid potential graident explosion/vanishing problems, impute data to ensure feasibility of modeling, select feature subsets to enhance model runtime performance and parismony.

 This section delineates the preprocessing pipeline with executable Python scripts (stored in `IEL/Preprocessing/`).
-While this README only provides high-level descriptsion, users are encouraged to consult each script's _docstring_ for comprehensive explanations and the _Test run_ section for usage examples.
+While this README only provides high-level descriptions, users are recommended to consult each script's _docstring_ for comprehensive explanations and the _Test run_ section for usage examples.

 | | Script | Class/Function | Description |
 |---------|---------|---------|---------|